HOME > EXHIBITION> Natural History Hall

-Dunkleosteus is a devonian placoderm that is 6m in length and is covered by hard bony plates around the head.
+Dunkleosteus is a devonian placoderm that is 6m in length and it has a head covered with hard bony plates

-Dinosaurs are a reptile species that lay eggs on land and has adapted to living on land.
+Dinosaurs are a specie of reptile that lay eggs on land and has adapted to living on land.
 Dinosaurs are classified according to the shape of their hip bones, similar to that of either a lizard or a bird.
-In Korea, the skeletons of the Koreaceratops hwaseongensis was discovered in Kyeonggi-Do Hwasung city and in Jeollanam-Do Boseong-Gun, the Koreanosaurus Boseongensis was discovered.
+In Korea, the skeletons of the Koreaceratops hwaseongensis was discovered in Kyeonggi-Do Hwasung city and the Koreanosaurus Boseongensis was discovered in the Jeollanam Do Boseong Gun.

 In Korea, many cenozoic fossils were found in sedimentary rocks of the Pohang basin.
 Various invertebrates such as eucalypti, vultures, sea urchins, starfish, lobsters, sharks and protozoa were found in shallow waters.

 The ancestors of modern elephants first appeared in the new age and evolved in many forms.
 Mammoths that lived during the ice age appeared about 5 million years ago and became extinct around 5,000 years ago.
 Most of the woolly mammoths in North America and Eurasia are estimated to be about 4 meters tall and weigh up to 8 tons, with their bodies covered with fur.
-And it is estimated that the humans that co-existed with them at the time had gone extinct while hunting.
+It is believed that human race has hunted the mammoth to extinction.

 The Eonyang amethyst is shaped like a mushroom, and at the beginning of its creation there was a colorless, transparent white quartz and above it a gray quartz.
 The analysis of the crystals and its inclusions show that the white quartz was formed at 400-500 degrees celsius and the gray quartz at 200-400 degrees celsius.
 As magma cooled deep underground, the amethysts were created by the heat pressure contained in air pockets.